Mercury13/unicodia-sesh/README.md

 👥 **Consistency.** It was not the strength of JSesh.
 One example: all open booths O22 now have the same style.

 🔢 **Counting marks.** All counting marks are done from scratch, only the biggest (e.g. 9 flowers) have a separate style.
+It is not a font for Egyptian word processor, it’s a general-use Unicode font, right?

 💄 **Beauty.** It’s actually the strength of JSesh, but the real beauty is in extensions, and I scour through them manually.